lboening/dotnet-codespaces-mongodb-api/readme.md

+# Synopsis

+The following is based on GitHub codespaces

+The intention is to run MongoDB somehow.

+Last update: 2025-03-19

-# GitHub Codespaces ♥️ .NET
+## GitHub Codespaces ♥️ .NET

 Want to try out the latest performance improvements coming with .NET for web development?